MyEcoria/anium/privacy.md

 In addition, we may disclose information (including, without limitation, personal information) that we collect or you provide to us:

-● To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of Pilium’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personal information held by Pilium about the App users is among the assets transferred;
+● To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of Anium’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personal information held by Anium about the App users is among the assets transferred;

 ● To fulfill the purpose(s) for which you provide it;